-You can get a lawyer to represent you if:
+You can get a lawyer to represent you for a child protection matter if:

-- the Ministry of Children and Family Development (or a Delegated Aboriginal agency) has taken or has threatened to take your child or children away from you, or
+- the Ministry of Children and Family Development (MCF), or a delegated Aboriginal agency, has taken or has threatened to take your child or children away from you, or

 Parents Legal Centre